molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 Apart from the methods described above, our software can also perform Mtransformation for methylation beta values obtained from Illumina methylation arrays.

 ###Preparations
 Note down the full path to your `traitfile`.
 The output of the normalization tool will be written to the same directory by default.
 Optionally, note down the full path to the file containing covariates.
 We will refer to the covariate file as `covariatefile`.
-The format of this file is identical to the `traitfile`: [File formats - Phenotype data](link).
+The format of this file is identical to the `traitfile`: [Phenotype file, covariate file](https://github.com/harmjanwestra/systemsgenetics/tree/master/eqtl-mapping-pipeline#phenotype-file-covariate-file).

 ###Commands to be issued
 To run the general normalization strategy described above, you can run the following command: